 So the dilemma that the Commonwealth faced was how to keep solar installations growing and demand strong without it costing real dollars to the Commonwealth and ultimately the taxpayers.

 Dwayne Breger and his team at DOER invested countless hours this past fall and early winter reviewing programs previously implemented in other states and developing a unique program that should help maintain growth over the next decade.

 The details of the program are available at RPS Solar Carve-Out.

 - It establishes a specific Renewable Portfolio Standard that generators must fulfill with solar energy.
 In 2010 the Solar RPS is 25MW.

-- It tries, through various economic mechanisms, to establish a relative constant price for S-RECs.
-By trying to stabilize REC prices, DOER hopes to provide banks and other lending organizations with a reasonable certain, and therefore, financeable revenue stream that project developers can use to obtain financing.
+- It tries, through various economic mechanisms, to establish a relatively constant price for S-RECs.
+By trying to stabilize REC prices, DOER hopes to provide banks and other lending organizations with a reasonably certain, and therefore, a financeable revenue stream that project developers can use to obtain financing.

 All in all, kudos to DOER, for grabbing the bull by the horns and getting what looks an exciting program quickly into the marketplace.